jamilimages/Weight-Class-BMI-Calculator/README.md

 	}
 ```

-- calculating the Body Mass Index based on the total amount of inches in height and weight size the user puts in.
+- Calculating the Body Mass Index based on the total amount of inches in height and weight size the user puts in.
 ```cpp
   	const double INCH_TO_CM = 2.54;
 	const double POUNDS_TO_GM = 453.59;
 ```

-- using the cmath library to deliver the calculation of any random integer.
+- The 'cmath' library to deliver the calculation of any random integer.
 ```cpp
 	#include <cmath>
 ```